the Longform Markup Language

 The Root Fragment

-After a Root Fragment is found in the process of parsing a Longform document, all other fragments which do not have Longform identifiers are ignored when rendering the output markup.
+After a root fragment is found in the process of parsing a Longform document, all other fragments which do not have Longform identifiers are ignored when rendering the output markup.
 The Root Fragment often would have the @doctype or @xml directive prefixing it to add a HTML doctype or XML declaration prefixing the output markup.

 Example Root Fragment using the @doctype directive